DanielSletskov/SSD_Chat/README.md

 I don’t expect the UI to look fancy.
 A simple unstyled HTML page, plain GUI or CLI/TUI is fine.
 The only requirement regarding UI is that it should be obvious how to use it.

+## User scenario
+Two agents uses the chat for discussing confidential infiltration tactics in a secure web area.

 ## Setup for solution